 Landlord and tenant laws: Code of Alabama 35-9 – Landlord and Tenant.

-Security deposits: Security deposits in Alabama cannot exceed one month’s rent (§ 35-9A-201(a)).
-Additional deposits are allowed for pets, undoing tenant alterations (including handrails and ramps for the handicapped), and any specific tenant activities that increase the risk of liability (§ 35-9A-201(a)).
-Deposits must be repaid 35 days after the tenant moves out, minus damages beyond normal wear and tear or repair of alterations.
+Security deposits (§ 35-9A-201(a): Security deposits cannot exceed one month’s rent.
+Additional deposits are allowed for pets, undoing tenant alterations (including handrails and ramps for the handicapped), and any specific tenant activities that increase the risk of liability.
+Deposits must be repaid thirty-five (35) days after the tenant moves out, minus damages beyond normal wear and tear or repair of alterations.